NEMETHY: The riskiest macroeconomic environment of the 21st Century!

 - Wholesale electricity prices in Europe are going through the roof.

-- High electricity prices (above) and gas prices (at quadruple the US prices) due to the war in Ukraine, are contributing to Germany’s loss of competitiveness, which cannot fuel its export machine.
+- High electricity prices (above) and gas prices (at quadruple the US prices) due to the war in Ukraine are contributing to Germany’s loss of competitiveness, which cannot fuel its export machine.
 Indeed, for the first time in over 30 years, Germany had a trade deficit.
 The German economic model is based on cheap Russian energy.
 Germany willingly threw away the option of nuclear diversification, shutting its nuclear plants.

 - A total disruption of Russian hydrocarbon supplies to Europe is now a very real scenario, and would make matters worse.

-- Inventory shortages and supply side disruptions in the fertiliser and food sectors risk creating famine, further price spirals, and political unrest.
+- Inventory shortages and supply-side disruptions in the fertiliser and food sectors risk creating famine, further price spirals and political unrest.
 Inventories of key commodities like wheat are extremely low.

 - Despite Quantitative Tightening (QT) in the US already having caused so much pain, real interest rates in the US and Europe remain high, and in the case of Europe, the trend is frightening.